STACK: Adversarial Attacks on LLM Safeguard Pipelines: : Attacking Defense-in-Depth Pipelines

 \subsection{Black-box front-to-back \stagedattack}

-The first threat model we consider is \textit{black-box, semi-separable component} access in which the attacker only has black-box access to the pipeline but can infer which stage (\query{} \filter{}, generative model, or \response{} \filter{}) a rejected query was blocked at.
-For example, this is the threat model currently accessible via the Claude 4 Opus API.
-The key challenges with this threat model are: 1) we must jailbreak the components in order, front to back, since a \query{} \filter{} refusal obscures whether the query would have succeeded against the model or \response{} \filter{}; and 2) we must optimize the \response{} \filter{} jailbreak \textit{through} the generative model, since we do not have separate access to the \response{} \filter{}.\footnote{In some settings, we could use prefilling to directly query the \response{} \filter{}, but we assume no access to this because prefilling could easily be disabled or subjected to additional scrutiny.}
+The first threat model we consider is \textit{black-box, semi-separable component} access in which the attacker only has black-box access to the pipeline but can infer at which stage (\query{} \filter{}, generative model, or \response{} \filter{}) a rejected query was blocked at.
+For example, this is the threat model currently exposed by the Claude Opus 4 API.
+The key challenges here are: 1) we must jailbreak the components in order, front to back, since an \query{} \filter{} refusal obscures whether the query would have succeeded against the model or \response{} \filter{}; and 2) we must optimize the \response{} \filter{} jailbreak \textit{through} the generative model, since we do not have separate access to the \response{} \filter{}.\footnote{In some settings, we could use prefilling to directly query the \response{} \filter{}, but we assume no access to this because prefilling could easily be disabled or subjected to additional scrutiny.}

-\textbf{Step 1: Attack the generative model.} As \pap is non-adaptive, we start by applying \pap to transform the input query to attack the generative model.\footnote{In general Step 1 could use any non-adaptive attack.
-Alternatively, an adaptive black-box attack could be used, with Step 1 and Step 2 swapped, matching the ordering given in Algorithm~\ref{alg:stagedattack}.}
+\textbf{Step~1: Attack the generative model.} As \pap is non-adaptive, we start by applying \pap to transform the input query to attack the generative model.\footnote{In general Step~1 could use any non-adaptive attack.
+Alternatively, an adaptive black-box attack could be used, with Step~1 and Step~2 swapped, matching the ordering given in Algorithm~\ref{alg:stagedattack}.}

-\textbf{Step 2: Attack the \query{} \filter{}.} Next we use \confirm with 1024 iterations to optimize a universal \query{} \filter{} jailbreak (\qfj) on the queries generated by Step 1.
+\textbf{Step~2: Attack the \query{} \filter{}.} Next we use \confirm with 1024 iterations to optimize a universal \query{} \filter{} jailbreak (\qfj) on the queries generated by Step~1.
 To avoid distribution shift when moving to the \response{} \filter{} step, we include a repetition template with a random sequence of tokens in place of the \response{} \filter{} jailbreak (\rfj) (see Appendix~\ref{app:confirm} for the hyperparameters used and Appendix~\ref{app:staged-attack-prompts} for the template and an example prompt).
-After running Step 2 for 20 seeds to generate promising candidate \qfjs, we choose three of these to take to the next step.\footnote{Candidate \qfjs{} are chosen based on ASR and the order in which the experiments completed.}
+After running Step~2 for 20 seeds to generate promising candidate \qfjs, we choose three of these to take to the next step.\footnote{Candidate \qfjs{} are chosen based on ASR and the order in which the experiments completed.}